Overview

 • Grounding and stress management techniques: These can help stabilize mood, reduce the length of dissociative episodes, and enhance the ability to remain present and engaged in therapy and daily activities.

-Treatment for DID may benefit from a comprehensive approach based on the individual’s experiences and symptoms.
+Treatment for dissociative identity disorder may benefit from a comprehensive approach based on the individual’s experiences and symptoms.
 The treatment plan can be designed and overseen by a mental health professional experienced in dissociative disorders.

 Resources

-Therapy is often crucial in managing DID.
-Therapeutic modalities targeted to trauma support allow individuals to work through the traumatic memories that may be causing alternate personalities.
+Therapy is often crucial in managing dissociative identity disorder.
+Therapeutic modalities targeted to trauma support allow individuals to work through the traumatic memories that may be causing alternate personalities and causing them to dissociate.
 Working through the traumatic memories and learning coping mechanisms for the associated symptoms can improve overall functioning and quality of life.
 Online platforms like BetterHelp offer care with licensed therapists from the comfort of an individual’s home.

 Beyond therapy, various resources provide assistance and information, including: